-Our annual review did not identify any significant liquidity risks at this time.
-Our 2019 saw a significant increase in member deposits which continues to support LCU's historical trend of above average amounts of excess liquidity.
-LCU was successful in being able to meet all of its obligations while improving our Liquidity Coverage Ratio.
-As always, this is acknowledged to be something to monitor, particularly in the event loan demand should see an increase.
+In 2020, LCU experienced significant increase in member deposits which continues to support LCU's historical trend of above average amounts of excess liquidity.
+LCU was successful in being able to meet all of its liquidity needs while improving our Liquidity Coverage Ratio.

 LCU cultivates a balanced, prudent approach to managing the exposure to liquidity risk.
-There is always a cost/benefit trade-off between holding lower levels of liquidity in an effort to maximize an optimal return, typically through funding member loans, and higher levels of liquid, low yielding assets such as term deposits, high interest savings accounts and bank bonds, with an eye to ensuring any liquidity needs of the organization are met.
+There is always a cost/benefit trade-off between holding lower levels of liquidity in an effort to maximize an optimal return, typically through funding member loans, and higher levels of liquidity, through low yielding assets such as short-term investment deposits.
 LCU maintains, and continually reviews and revises, Capital and Liquidity Management Plans.
-The utilization of those, as well as a regular review of an Internal Capital Adequacy Assessment Program (ICAAP), allows for the assessment of the organization's liquidity strategies and contingency plans, under normal, slightly stressed, and more austere projected operating conditions.
+The utilization of those, as well as a regular review of an Internal Capital Adequacy Assessment Program (ICAAP), allows for the assessment of the organization's liquidity strategies and contingency plans, under normal, slightly stressed, and more strained projected operating conditions.
 This contingency planning and related liquidity management process provides a unified liquidity management course of action, to ensure LCU holds liquidity risks to a tolerable measure.